IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 you find them to be useful.
 Continue using Django field classes such as ``models.BooleanField`` to define the fields in your models.

-When creating API resource for the PDS-enabled models, inherit from ``PdsResource`` instead of Tastypie's ``ModelResource``.
+When creating API resources for the PDS-enabled models, inherit from ``PdsResource`` instead of Tastypie's ``ModelResource``.

 ``/var/oms/src/oms-example/pds/api.py``: